 - removes litter that is polluting water and habitats

-The Act creates a Tennessee CLEAN Commission made up of representatives—from community leadership, agriculture, retail, manufacturing, and more—so a meaningful solution can be created that works for everyone.
+Designed to be collaborative from start to finish, the Tennessee CLEAN movement proposes any work toward litter reduction goals be overseen by a Tennessee CLEAN Commission.
+Members are to be made up of representatives—from community leadership, agriculture, retail, manufacturing, and more—so a meaningful solution can be created that works for everyone.